 Biodiversity and global change

 From pioneers like G. Evelyn Hutchinson in the 1950s to the present, ecologists have recognized a biodiversity paradox: models predict that only a few competitors for the same resources can coexist, while nature demonstrates dozens to thousands of competitors coexisting in nature, apparently on a small number of resources.
 Traditional models have not provided guidance on how each species limits its own population growth, as required if species are to coexist with one another.
 Not nearly enough niche differences emerge from field data that could limit competition and thus explain species coexistence in models.
 The answer to this paradox came from integration of many types of data with innovation in modern bioinformatics.
-In a 2010 paper in Science (reviews in Faculty of 1000 Biology) research in the lab showed that species do indeed compete more within their own species than with others, made possible by the high dimensionality of environmental variation and the many small differences in how species respond to it.
+Recently in Science (reviews in Faculty of 1000 Biology) research in the lab showed that species do indeed compete more within their own species than with others, made possible by the high dimensionality of environmental variation and the many small differences in how species respond to it.

 Research in the Clark lab focuses on biodiversity of forests, including how species coexist and how they are influenced by rising CO2, changing climate, and natural and human disturbance.
 Studies range in scale from field plots to continental scale data sets.
 Large, long-term experiments are central to the approach.
 There is emphasis on modeling innovation to synthesize evidence from many sources.
 Some recent results illustrate